 What Is a MERV Rating and What MERV Rating Do I Need?

-Putting an air filter in a furnace or air conditioner correctly is crucial for the efficient operation of the heating or cooling system.
-Air filters are designed to be installed in a specific direction, indicated by an arrow located on the side of the filter frame.
-The filter should be installed with this arrow pointing toward the furnace or AC, which is the direction of the airflow.
-If you're unsure about the airflow direction, it may be helpful to remember that air always moves from the return duct and then to the heat or cooling source.
-Therefore, be sure that the arrow points in the direction of the furnace or air conditioning unit.
+Putting an air filter in a furnace or air conditioner correctly is necessary for the efficient operation of the heating or cooling system.
+Air filters are supposed to face a particular direction, indicated by an arrow located on the side of the filter frame.
+The filter should be installed with this arrow pointing in the direction of the furnace or air conditioner, which is the direction of the airflow.
+If you're not sure about the airflow direction, it may be helpful to remember that air always moves from the return duct to the heat or cooling source.
+Therefore, make certain the arrow points at the furnace or air conditioning unit.

-How to Change a Furnace Air Filter
+How to Replace Your Furnace Air Filter

-- Slide in new filter: Put in the new filter with the arrow pointing at the furnace, which is the direction of airflow and should be the same direction the arrow pointed on the old filter you are replacing.
+- Slide in new filter: Put in the new filter with the arrow pointing in the direction of the furnace, which is the direction of airflow and should be the same direction the arrow pointed on your last filter.